dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a4/README.md

 <dl>
   <dt>Class adapter</dt>
   <dd>
-    The adapter class uses multiple inheritance: it inherits the new interface and the implementation of the old interface (via private inheritance).
+    The adapter mixin class uses multiple inheritance: it inherits the new interface and the implementation of the old interface (via private inheritance).

     Operations from the old interface are used by referring to the base class,